GTA 6’s Dynamic Economy Will Change Everything

 NPCs React to Scarcity and Opportunity

-• panic buying during shortages
+• Panic buying during shortages

-• migration away from dangerous zones
+• Mass migration away from destabilized zones

-• protests against price hikes
+• Street protests against price hikes

-• vendors adjusting inventory based on demand
+• Vendors adjusting inventory in real time based on local demand

 Your Decisions Shape the Entire City

-In GTA 6, you’re not just a criminal—you’re an economic force.
+In GTA 6, you’re not just a criminal.
+You’re an economic force.

 Your choices can:

-• inflate prices across districts
+• Crash local economies and inflate prices across districts

-• trigger police crackdowns
+• Trigger city-wide police crackdowns through financial crime

-• empower or destroy NPC businesses
+• Empower or dismantle NPC-run businesses

-• create monopolies in illegal trade
+• Create monopolies in illegal trade

-• manipulate banking systems
+• Manipulate banking systems from the inside

-• influence NPC migration patterns
+• Reshape NPC migration patterns across the map

 Impact on Missions, Roleplay, and Progression

-• Progression paths will include economic dominance
+• Progression paths will include routes built around economic dominance

 • Side quests may involve market manipulation, bank fraud, or supply chain sabotage

-• a ruthless monopolist
+• A ruthless monopolist who corners illegal markets

 Community Predictions: What Players Expect